History, tourist information, and nearby accommodation

 National Trust - see also: National Trust memberships (official website link)

-Photo Credit: Grant Sherman, licensed for reuse under the Creative Commons Licence
+Photo Credit: Stephen McKay, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Hartland, St Nectan's Church - 13.4 miles (Historic Church)

 Spekes Mill Mouth Waterfall - 13.7 miles (Countryside)